microsoft/plcrashreporter/Readme.md

 ## 1. Information about this fork

-This is a fork of the [official PLCrashReporter repository](https://github.com/plausiblelabs/plcrashreporter).
-It is based on PLCrashReporter 1.2.1 (commit [fda233062b5586f5d01cc527af643168665226c0](https://github.com/plausiblelabs/plcrashreporter/commit/42ce50ad93955eb2b29488fefd6f0a29329a6446)) with additional fixes and changes.
+This is a fork of the [official PLCrashReporter repository](https://github.com/plausiblelabs/plcrashreporter) that is maintained by the [App Center](https://appcenter.ms) team.
+It is based on PLCrashReporter 1.2.1 (commit fda233062b5586f5d01cc527af643168665226c0) with additional fixes and changes.
 It was created for use in the following SDKs:

 * [AppCenter-SDK-Apple for iOS and macOS](https://github.com/Microsoft/AppCenter-SDK-Apple)